- 1. Bring the outdoors in with a pretty pinecone garland

 'Add a personal touch with a ribbon hung charm – in this case rustic door keys.'

 'To create a wreath for year-round use, choose preserved and dyed flowers and foliage,' – we explore decorating with dried flowers further in our dedicated guide.

-8. Decorate a lighting for fall, indoors and out
+11. Decorate lighting for fall, indoors and out

 'Whether you have a traditional chandelier in your living room or a rustic candelabra outdoors, simply twining foliage around it (real is wonderful, faux is fine!) will create a focal point that will immediately make your space feel autumnal,' says Andrea Childs, Editor of Country Homes & Interiors.
 'This is a wonderful outdoor dining idea that will make al fresco gatherings feel really cozy.'